- About SSRL

 X-ray scattering from solutions or partially ordered arrays of biomolecules typically provides low-resolution (~7-10 Å or higher) structural information.
 Such studies can be done in solution, are relatively fast and require small quantities of material.
 SAXS studies are well-suited for time resolved measurements and hence can be used to address questions like conformational changes or folding intermediates under more biologically relevant conditions than available in, for example, crystals.
 Increasingly, structures of large complex systems determined by SAXS at low resolution, when combined with high-resolution structures of individual components determined by macromolecular crystallography, have been used to gain more detailed insight into very large, complex assemblies.
 The SMB Center provides one of the few dedicated beam lines in the U.S. devoted to solution SAXS and fiber diffraction studies and the only one that is part of an integrated Center, facilitating combined MC, XAS and SAXS studies.
 For more information on beam lines and resources, please go to the Small Angle X-ray Scattering and Diffraction www pages.

 The SSRL SMB Resource supports the development of advanced methodologies and research, collaborative research, service, training and dissemination in structural molecular biology using synchrotron radiation at SSRL.
-The integrated program is supported primarily by the NIH NCRR through a Research Resource P41 grant, by the DOE Office of Biological and Environmental Research, and by the NIH National Institute of General Medical Sciences.
-Publications deriving from the use of this Resource must provide appropriate citations to the supporting agencies.
+The integrated program is supported primarily by the NIH National Institute of General Medical Sciences (NIGMS) through a Biomedical Technology Research Resource P41 grant (P41GM103393) and contract funds, and by the DOE Office of Biological and Environmental Research.
+Publications deriving from the use of this Resource must provide appropriate citations to the supporting agencies (see link).